moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 ---
-title: "Package and deploy Scala programs with Nix and Docker"
+title: "Package and Deploy Scala Programs with Nix and Docker"
 date: 2025-08-30
 description: "Some thoughts on building apps with Nix"
 tags: